miguelgondu/vegas-lattice/docs/source/tutorial.rst

 This is a tutorial on how to use vegas-lattice.

 First, we begin with a short physical and mathematical introduction to lattices.
-Later, we explain how to write a descriptor (which is the basic file that vegas-lattice uses) and, in the end, we use said descriptor in a small simulation.
+Later, we explain how to write a descriptor (which is the basic file that vegas-lattice uses) and, in the end, we use said descriptor in a small simulation using the **bulk** command.

 Scientific Background